BitPangea/bitpangea/thechronicle/README.md

-# BitPangea Chronicle
+# The Chronicle

+**BitPangea**
+*A Digital Supercontinent*

+---

-## Project Record
+## Overview

-### Dated Signals From a Scarce Digital Supercontinent

-The Chronicle serves as the official historical record of BitPangea.
+The Chronicle is the official historical record of BitPangea.

-Unlike daily journals or development logs, The Chronicle exists to preserve the major milestones, decisions, institutions, principles, and turning points that shaped the emergence of the project over time.
+It preserves the major milestones, decisions, institutional developments, discoveries, and turning points through which the World has taken shape over time.

+The Chronicle is not a daily task list or technical changelog.

+Its purpose is to preserve history.

 ---